 Self Portrait with Two Circles, 1665-69.
 Kenwood House, London.

 However, the prototype represented on the Byzantine icon was established by a canon, but the painter never actually saw it.
-Thus, the icon refers to a prototype based on a hypothetical similarity, and the existence of the prototype itself is determined only from the theological prospective.
+Thus, the icon refers to a prototype based on a hypothetical similarity, and the existence of the prototype itself is determined only from the theological perspective.

 Semiotic Space of An Icon

 “The higher knowledge” in the Byzantine culture is the emotional-aesthetic information, as explained by V. V. Bychkov.
-He points out that gnoseological function originated in aesthetics, but it was differed from the gnoseology of a realism in art, because the ultimate goal of Byzantine art was not to uncover the reality.
+He points out that gnoseological function originated in aesthetics, but it was differed from the gnoseology of realism in art because the ultimate goal of Byzantine art was not to uncover the reality.
 The entire Byzantine artistic system was built with the goal of understanding the world beyond senses, and fine arts had to express the stability of this concept with their visual means.
 That is why the canonicity was one of the basic features not only of Byzantine painting but of culture in general.

 Fry’s “Essay on Aesthetics” deals with the ability of an individual to live real and imaginary life, and the emotional reactions they provoke.
 Fry states that the emotions triggered by our imaginary life are without a doubt weaker than those of real life; the imagery of a martyr’s killing may cause an uncomfortable sensation but it cannot be compared with the feeling of attending any similar event: this type of event would provoke strong reaction that would probably prevent us from understanding the emotions we are experiencing.
 Therefore, art through imagination enables us to observe and experience emotions at the same time; “When we are really moved at the theatre we are always both on the stage and in the auditorium.”14An Essay in Aesthetics Roger Fry, http://rci.rutgers.edu/~tripmcc/phil/poa/fry-essay_in_aesthetics.pdf, 3.
 Religion, as part of imaginative life, through fine arts enables the believer to replace the physical world with spiritual, to observe and feel at the same time.